 TENURE OF THE TRUSTEES

-Such trustees (hereinafter referred to as ‘The Trustees’) shall not be less than five (5) persons and not more than nine (9) persons.
+The trustees shall not be less than five (5) persons and not more than nine (9) persons.

 A Trustee shall hold office for a term of three (3) years and may be re-elected after the expiration of his/her initial term for not more than two (2) subsequent terms of three (3) years each.
 A Trustee shall cease to hold office if he or she: